About the BLM Socioeconomic Profile Tool

 Beyond adjusting for inflation, Headwaters Economics fills gaps for Bureau of Economic Analysis data when the data are withheld to avoid the disclosure of potentially confidential information.
 Headwaters Economics’ estimates indicated with tildes (~) in the BLM Socioeconomic Profiles.
 For detailed methods on data estimates, see: Filling Data Gaps in Regional Economic Accounts (REA, Bureau of Economic Analysis, 0.7MB PDF).

-How should I cite data from Bureau of Land Management Socioeconomic Profiles reports?
+How should I cite data from Bureau of Land Management Socioeconomic Profile reports?

 More Socioeconomic Reporting Tools